adambard/learnxinyminutes-docs/c++.html.markdown

 //   vector (i.e. self-resizing array), hash maps, and so on
 //   all automatically destroy their contents when they fall out of scope.
 // - Mutexes using lock_guard and unique_lock

+///////////////////////////////////
+// Logical and Bitwise operators
+//////////////////////////////////

+//Most of the operators in C++ are same as in other languages

+// Logical operators

+true && false // Performs **logical and** to yield false true || false // Performs **logical or** to yield true ! true // Performs **logcical not** to yield

+//Instead of using symbols equivalent keywords can be used true and false // Performs **logical and** to yield false true or false // Performs **logical or** to yield true not true // Performs **logcical not** to yield

+//Bitwise operators

+// **<<** Left Shift Operator
+// << shifts bits to the left
+4 << 1 // Shifts bits of 4 to left by 1 to give 8
+// x << n can be thought as x * 2^n

+// **>>** Right Shift Operator
+// << shifts bits to the right
+4 >> 1 // Shifts bits of 4 to right by 1 to give 2
+// x << n can be thought as x / 2^n

+~4 // Performs a bitwise not
+4 | 3 // Performs bitwise or
+4 & 3 // Performs bitwise and
+4 ^ 3 // Performs bitwise xor

+//Equivalent keywords are
+compl 4 // Performs a bitwise not
+4 bitor 3 // Performs bitwise or
+4 bitand 3 // Performs bitwise and
+4 xor 3 // Performs bitwise xor

 /////////////////////